The formal activities of the Network finished with the end of the grant on 14 September 2016.

 Victoria Beale brings both her environmental training and experience of environmental networks, events adminstration, logistics and communications to the team.
 She studied Natural Sciences at the University of Cambridge and holds a Masters degree in Wildlife Management and Control from the University of Reading.
 She has experience of website design and development and was webeditor and member of the planning committee for the European Christian Environmental Network for several years.
 Victoria has lived and worked in various countries and brings experience of logistical organisation overseas.

-Dr Jonathan Oldfield is a Senior Lecturer in Central and East European Studies.
+Dr Jonathan Oldfield is a Reader in Russian Environmental Studies.
 His research interests include: Soviet/post-Soviet understandings of climate change; Russian geographical thought; History of geographical sciences (Russia); and Sustainable development and related concepts.
 He will contribute his considerable expertise and experience in the fields of Russian environmental and geographical thought, including the international reception of Russian ideas, on which he has built up a significant record of publication.
 In addition, his initial training as a geographer will complement the intellectual backgrounds of other members of the network, and assist in facilitating cross-disciplinary approaches to the network’s research foci.